Skip to main content

 • Have a performance management process that coaches instead of evaluates.
 Having multiple moments per year to discuss a team member’s effectiveness and motivation can do wonders for your culture.
 That moment should have the perspective of helping, not judging.

 • Remove all barriers to give recognition.
-Implement a feedback tool, create awareness around being positive towards colleagues or have workshops with specialised partners that can teach your teams how to give recognition.
+Implement a feedback tool, create awareness around being positive towards colleagues or have workshops with specialized partners that can teach your teams how to give recognition.

 Actions on a team level: